 Also rare, in cases of special needs, where a child requires ongoing care or resources, the custodial parent may request additional child support beyond 18.
 In either case, however, California law doesn’t require it.
 This is something parents have to work out on their own.

 This list isn’t exhaustive by any means.
 Child support in California is complicated and accounts for many factors.
 These are just a few frequently asked questions in this realm.
 As with most family law matters, it’s probably in your best interests to consult an attorney.
-It may save you in the end.
+It may save you money, time, and headaches in the end.

 Related Reading: How Are Assets Split In A Divorce In California?